MilesRomney/MastMedia/_posts/2018-12-17-people-of-earth-contest-2019.md

 Photograph: The photograph may be color or black-and-white, and should be at least 4k resolution.
 It must depict one person, or multiple people.
 Please be sure to get any needed <a href="https://www.ppa.com/assets/documents/modelreleasewhitepaper.pdf" target="_NEW">model releases</a> from the photographed subjects to keep in your records.

-Character profile or character-centered short story: in prose must be between 2,500 words and 10,000 words in length; in poetry may be any length.
+Character profile or character-centered short story: in prose must be between approximately 2,500 words and 10,000 words in length; in poetry may be any length.
 There is no required format, style, content rating, audience, or genre—it's an open field!

 All submissions must include both a photograph and a character profile/story.
 The photographer and writer may be the same person, but need not be—collaboration is encouraged.
 Award money will be split equally amongst all collaborators on all winning entries.